binarybaba/portsearchtask/README.md

 # Building
 The project will build HTML using EJS templates from the `views` folder.
-Client-side JavaScript is built from the `src/index.js` entrypoint with Webpack 4 and Babel 6.
+Client-side JavaScript is built from the `src/index.js` entrypoint with Webpack 4 and Babel 7.
 CSS is currently loaded statically from the `public/stylesheets` folder.

 You are free to install any frameworks, libraries, and software you want using NPM or Yarn.
 You can also change any aspect of the build process if needed.
-For example, the build setup supports JSX out of the box, but if you prefer using e.g. Vue.js and SASS, we're not going to stop you.
+For example, the build setup supports React/JSX out of the box, but if you are more comfortable using for example Vue.js, we're not going to stop you.

 # API
-Provided is a simple API server that allows looking up ports and querying for time-series of prices between the respective ports.
-It starts on http://localhost:3000/
+Provided is a simple web server, with an API that allows looking up ports and querying for time-series of freight rates between the respective ports.
+It is available from http://localhost:3000/

 ## /api/ports/:id
 Returns a single port based on the provided port code.
 (NOOSL, CNSGH, NLRTM)